mikkotikkanen/cfn-deploy/README.md

 # cfn-deploy

-Simple utility for CloudFormatoin deployments
+Simple utility for CloudFormation deployments

+Features and documentation still very much work in progress.

 # Motivation
-- serverless framework seems like overkill just for CloudFormatoin deployments
+- serverless framework seems like overkill just for CloudFormation deployments
 - Modules like aws-cfm-utils do weird stuff like ASG toggling which is not kosher
-- `aws-cli cloudformation deploy` doesn't allow passing CloudFormatoin parameter files
+- `aws-cli cloudformation deploy` doesn't allow passing CloudFormation parameter files
 - Need for programmatic use in other modules
 - Need for usage in `package.json` scripts